MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCrossGeoUsers.md

 ```

 ## DESCRIPTION
-This cmdlet contains a single parameter called (ValidDataLocation) which is a switch and enables to validate the location of the data, for users in a multi-geo tenant in SharePoint Online.
+This cmdlet contains a single parameter called (ValidDataLocation) which is a switch and enables to validate the location of the data, for users in a multi-geo tenant in SharePoint Online and it requires a connection to a multi-geo tenant to run correctly.
+You must be a SharePoint Online global Administrator to run this cmdlet

 ## EXAMPLES